danmayer/git-trophy/README.md

 ## Trophy

 Weekly trophy, shows the standing for the current week.
-At the end of each week the winner is awarded the trophey and gets there name 'on the trophy' in the so people can see past winners
+At the end of each week the winner is awarded the trophy and gets there name 'on the trophy' in the so people can see past winners

 ### Trophy List
 * :trophy: __Developer of the Week__: You have been busy this week, write more lines of code than any other developers.
-* :sailboat: __Sailer Talk__: Work professional what's that, use a swear in a commit.
+* :sailboat: __Sailor Talk__: Work professional what's that, use a swear in a commit.
 * :coffee: __Night Owl__: Who need sleep when you have coffee? make a commit after 3 AM.
 * :pencil: __Me fail engish that's umpossible__: You don't need a degree in English to write code, make a spelling error in a commit message.
 * :santa: __Xmas Hacker__: The best present is a new feature, make a commit on Christmas day.